drscotthawley/formalyzer/README.md

 ### Technical Approach

 You *could* try to feed raw HTML and PDF into an LLM, but that could be prohibitively slow, expensive, and error-prone.
-Instead:
+Instead, `formalyzer` uses

-- Use standard packages to pre-process & reduce the inputs: `bs4` for HTML, `pypdf` for PDF
+- standard packages to pre-process & reduce the inputs: `bs4` for HTML, `pypdf` for PDF
-- Use the LLM *only* for *reading* the reduced input texts (+ a system prompt) and *outputting* values to assign to form fields.
+- the LLM *only* for *reading* the reduced input texts (+ a system prompt) and *outputting* values to assign to form fields.
-- Use another existing package (`playwright`) to fill in those fiels.
+- another existing package (`playwright`) to fill in those fields.

 ## Usage